Frequently Asked QuestionsRenouncing U.S. citizenship

 5. Pay the due Exit Tax.

 As a covered expatriate, you will be able to visit and even stay for a certain time in the United States; the mere fact of being an expatriate does not make you a U.S. tax resident.
 You can still become taxable in the U.S. under the normal U.S. tax rules if you continue to have U.S.-sourced income.

 3. What do I need to know about my final tax return?

-After renouncing your U.S. citizenship, you will have to file your final tax return and attach Form 8854.
+You will have to file your final tax return and attach Form 8854.
 Your final return will cover both periods when you were a resident and the period during which you were a non-resident.
 If your renunciation date is any day other than December 31st, you’ll be filing Form 1040 and 1040NR (if applicable) for your final return: IRS Form 8854, the Expatriation Information Statement, is the Exit Tax form and it’s filed along with your final return.
 It’s not especially difficult, but you will want to make sure you do it right.

 Form 8854 is targeted at “covered expatriates”.
 Covered expatriates are those who meet the following criteria:

 - Have too many assets: a net worth of $2 million or more